-- 3.14.
-In this context, and because the Commission's power to issue an exemption must be interpreted in light of the objects of the ADA, the Commission considers that temporary exemptions should not be granted lightly. - 3.15.
-In exercising its statutory discretion, the Commission must have regard to the circumstances of each individual case, and balance the relevant factors.
-Given the significant legal consequences for potential complainants, the Commission must be satisfied that a temporary exemption is appropriate and reasonable, and persuasive evidence is needed to justify the exemption. - 3.16.
-The Commission has published guidelines, Temporary exemptions under the Age Discrimination Act 2004 (Cth), which explain how the Commission approaches the exercise of its power to grant such exemptions, including the process it may adopt in considering exemption applications under the ADA. - 3.17.
-Specifically, the Guidelines identify that in deciding whether to grant an exemption, the Commission will consider: - (a) all relevant provisions of the ADA, including to determine: - i. if an exemption is necessary, and - ii. whether granting an exemption would be consistent with the ADA's objects - (b) the appropriateness of granting an exemption subject to terms and conditions - (c) the applicant's reasons for seeking an exemption, and - (d) submissions by interested parties. - 3.18.
-In this decision, any term used that is also used in the ADA has the same meaning in this decision as in the ADA, unless the contrary intention appears.
+- 3.14 In this context, and because the Commission's power to issue an exemption must be interpreted in light of the objects of the ADA, the Commission considers that temporary exemptions should not be granted lightly. - 3.15 In exercising its statutory discretion, the Commission must have regard to the circumstances of each individual case, and balance the relevant factors.
+Given the significant legal consequences for potential complainants, the Commission must be satisfied that a temporary exemption is appropriate and reasonable, and persuasive evidence is needed to justify the exemption. - 3.16 The Commission has published guidelines, Temporary exemptions applications under the Age Discrimination Act 2004 (Cth),9 which explain how the Commission approaches the exercise of its power to grant such exemptions, including the process it may adopt in considering exemption applications under the ADA. - 3.17 Specifically, the Guidelines identify that in deciding whether to grant an exemption, the Commission will consider: - (a) all relevant provisions of the ADA, including to determine: - (i) if an exemption is necessary, and - (ii) whether granting an exemption would be consistent with the ADA's objects - (b) the appropriateness of granting an exemption subject to terms and conditions - (c) the applicant's reasons for seeking an exemption, and

-&lt;sup>8 ADA, section 33, accessible supra n.4
+8 ADA, section 33, accessible supra n.4

-&lt;sup>9 Temporary exemptions under the Age Discrimination Act 2004 (Cth) | Australian Human Rights Commission.
+9 Temporary exemptions under the Age Discrimination Act 2004 (Cth) | Australian Human Rights Commission.